My Paralysis Journey

 Finding Strength in Surrender

-The day my body decided to teach me its most powerful lesson remains vivid in my memory.
+I'll never forget the day my body completely betrayed me.
 In August 2017, what started as an innocent flu and cough quickly escalated into something far more sinister.
 Within hours, I found myself paralyzed, diagnosed with a rare condition called Guillain-Barré Syndrome (GBS).

 GBS is a rare condition where the body's immune system mistakenly attacks the nerves, causing weakness, numbness, or in severe cases like mine, complete paralysis.
-While most people eventually recover, the journey can take months or even years, with some experiencing lasting effects.
+Most people do get better, but the journey can take months or even years, with some experiencing lasting effects.

 I'm May, and this is my story of betrayal, surrender, and ultimately, reclaiming connection with my body.